Treatment & Results

 Clinical Trials

-Dementia with Lewy Bodies Trial, Phase 2a
+Dementia With Lewy Bodies Trial, Phase 2b

 EIP Pharma conducted a randomized double-blind, placebo-controlled clinical trial to investigate the effects of neflamapimod on reversing synaptic dysfunction and improving cognition in patients with mild-to-moderate dementia with Lewy Bodies (DLB).
 The trial, was conducted in the United States and Netherlands.
 Patients in this study had a diagnosis of DLB that corresponded to mild to moderate disease and received a stable dose of cholinesterase inhibitor therapy (>3 months).
 Results of the study were positive and neflamapimod showed significant positive effects, compared to placebo, on outcomes on the gold-standard dementia rating scale (Clinical Dementia Rating Sum of Boxes, CDR-SB) and on a measure of functional mobility (Timed Up and Go, TUG, test).
 In addition, at the higher of two doses evaluated in the study, neflamapimod showed significant improvement, compared to placebo, on a cognitive test battery that assessed attention and executive function.
 The results from this trial were published in the journal Nature Communications in September 2022. (view the publication – https://www.nature.com/articles/s41467-022-32944-3